Light-Meson Spectroscopy with COMPASS: Results from Pion-Diffraction Data

 The spin-density matrices (see \cref{eq:spin-dens_norm}), which have been extracted from the \etaPim and \etaPrPim data in the partial-wave decomposition stage described in \cref{sec:etapi_model:pwa}, serve as input for the resonance-model fit.
 As was discussed in \cref{sec:pwa.analysis_model.extension}, for this fit we select a subset of waves.
 This set includes the $D$- and $G$-wave amplitudes with $\Mrefl = 1^+$.
 For the \etaPim final state, we include in addition the $D$-wave amplitude with $\Mrefl = 2^+$.
 These amplitudes exhibit clear resonance signals, \ie intensity peaks with associated phase motions, of the well-known \PaTwo and \PaFour.
 We include in addition the spin-exotic $P$-wave amplitude with $\Mrefl = 1^+$.
 The resonance content of this wave is discussed controversially (see \cref{sec:results_1mp}).

-The $D$-wave amplitudes are described by a coherent sum of Breit-Wigner amplitudes for the \PaTwo and the \PaTwo[1700], the $G$-wave amplitudes by an \PaFour Breit-Wigner amplitude, and the $P$-wave amplitudes by a \PpiOne* Breit-Wigner amplitude.
-Except for the \PaTwo, we use constant-width relativistic Breit-Wigner amplitudes, \ie\ \cref{eq:BW_const_width}.
+The $D$-wave amplitudes are described by a coherent sum of Breit--Wigner amplitudes for the \PaTwo and the \PaTwo[1700], the $G$-wave amplitudes by an \PaFour Breit--Wigner amplitude, and the $P$-wave amplitudes by a \PpiOne* Breit--Wigner amplitude.
+Except for the \PaTwo, we use constant-width relativistic Breit--Wigner amplitudes, \ie\ \cref{eq:BW_const_width}.
 The parameterization of the \PaTwo dynamic total width assumes that the total width is saturated by the two dominant decay modes $\Pprho \pi$ and $\eta \pi$~\cite{Beladidze:1993km,Alekseev:2009aa} (see also Eq.~(25) in \refCite{Akhunzyanov:2018lqa}).
 In addition, we add for each wave a coherent non-resonant amplitude of the form of \cref{eq:dyn_amp_non_res_simple} with parameter $b = 0$.

 We fit the resonance model to the real and imaginary parts of the elements of the spin-density submatrices of the selected waves by minimizing the distance measure defined in \cref{eq:fit_chi2}.
 Results from separate fits to the \etaPim and the \etaPrPim data are consistent with each other and with those from a combined fit of both data sets.
 Statistical uncertainties of the measured \PaTwo and \PaFour resonance parameters (see \cref{sec:results_2pp,sec:results_4pp}) are much smaller than the systematic uncertainties and are hence neglected.
 The systematic uncertainties are estimated based on several studies.
 These studies include changing the fit ranges, changing the parameterization of the background components, and excluding the background component in certain waves.
 In these studies, we find that the resonance parameters of the \PaTwo[1700] and of the \PpiOne* strongly depend on the resonance model and on the fit range.
 Hence these parameters cannot be reliably extracted from the data.
 However, the \PpiOne* parameters are compatible with previous measurements.
 In addition, we find that a combined fit of the \etaPim and \etaPrPim data with the same \PpiOne* resonance parameters in both channels also yields a satisfactory description of the data.
 This point will be discussed again in \cref{sec:results_1mp}.